“But in those days, after that suffering, the sun will be darkened, and the moon will not give its light,

 Reverend William H. Lamar IV

-Read along with us each day or download the book to read and write along with us offline.
-Chart and journal for yourself what God has done, what God is doing, and what God is illuminating for you in this season.
+Read along with us each day or download the book to read and reflect along with us offline.